sauravDutt/sauravDutt/README.md

 Feeds or feed back are utilities for the user to add and brouse past feeds, the users can post and comment endless amount of feeds.
 There's no Authentication just a small email varification and the user is good to go!!

 <b>Settings</b> :- <br />
-Initialy by defolt the theme of the website(or the web application) will be Dark, but there will be a toogle switch in Settings -> Themes -> Toogle Switch, with two modes Dark and light or Night and Day.
+By default the theme of the website(or the web application) will be Dark, but there will be a toggle switch in Settings -> Themes -> Toggle Switch, with two modes Dark and light (or Night and Day).

 ## Available Scripts